gophergala/gomp/README.md

 Limitations
 -----------
-Only 'for' loops that have non-empty Condition, ForClause and RangeClause as defined in the language specification are supported.
+Only 'for' loops that have non-empty InitStmt, Condition and PostStmt as defined in the language specification are supported.

 In case the total range spanned by the loop variable does not fit in the 64-bit integer type the resulting loop